fmucar/spring-boot-docker-template/README.md

 # spring-boot-template

-Simple springboot application with a rest controller
+Simple springboot docker application with a rest controller